dinhnguyenminhhien/HelloRubyOnRails/README.md

 5. Getting: “Migrations are pending; run 'bin/rake db:migrate RAILS_ENV=development' to resolve this issue.”

+6. Some features such as new comment is not work after I finish almost all requirement.
+I could not figure out why at this deadline now then I try to submit the pre-work beforehand.

 ## License

     Copyright [yyyy] [name of copyright owner]